L.D.U. Quito: International success (2008–present)

+In 2023 Liga won its second Copa Sudamericana after defeating Fortaleza Esporte Clube on penalties 4–3, following a 1–1 draw.

 Stadium

-Liga has used four stadiums for their home stadium.
+Over the years, Liga has used four stadiums for their home stadium.
 Their first stadium was Estadio Universitario César Aníbal Espinoza, on the grounds of the Universidad Central del Ecuador.
-In 1932, Liga moved to Estadio El Ejido, where a number of other teams in Quito used as a home ground.
+In 1932, Liga moved to Estadio El Ejido, which a number of other teams in Quito used as a home ground.
 In 1962, Liga moved to Estadio Olímpico Atahualpa, along with a number of other teams from the city.
 They would use that stadium as a home ground until 1996.

 In 1997, LDU inaugurated their own stadium, Estadio Casa Blanca, in the northern part of the city.
 It is the largest stadium in Quito in terms of capacity, and the second largest in Ecuador after the Estadio Monumental Banco Pichincha in Guayaquil.
-The stadium officially opened on March 6, 1997, in a match against Brazilian club Atlético Mineiro.
+The stadium officially opened on 6 March 1997, in a match against Brazilian club Atlético Mineiro.
 Liga won the match 3–1.

 Since its inauguration, the Casa Blanca has been home to Liga's greatest period of success and is often unbeatable at the stadium.
 They have had six victory laps (vueltas olimpicas) in the stadium since it was inaugurated for five national titles and one international title (two national title and three international titles were sealed elsewhere in the same time period).

 Supporters

 LDU Quito is one of the most supported clubs in Ecuador.
 According to a recent study, Liga has the largest fanbase in Quito.
+Their ultras have earned the nicknamed the "Muerte Blanca (The White Death).

 Rivalries

 LDU Quito has formed a number of footballing rivalries throughout its history.
-Their most intense rival is Barcelona S.C. and the matches between them are known as the "Clásico Nacional".
 Their longest-standing rivalry is with Aucas, a southern Quito club founded in 1945, making the two clubs the oldest in the city still in existence.
-Liga-Aucas matches are referred to as El Superclásico de Quito (The Quito Super Derby), and the rivalry traces its history back to the first match on February 1, 1945, which ended in a 1–1 tie.
+Liga-Aucas matches are referred to as El Superclásico de Quito (The Quito Super Derby), and the rivalry traces its history back to the first match on 1 February 1945, which ended in a 1–1 tie.
 A second match, played on February 18, 1945, ended in a 2–2 draw.
 At the end of the 90 minutes, the game was 2–1; the timekeeper ended the match, but the referee did not notice, allowing the game to continue into extra time, where Aucas equalized the score.
+In the past two decades an intense rivalry has also formed with Guayaquil based club Barcelona S. C. with which it competes for the title of most successful team, given that Liga has already won 22 official trophies, but Barcelona still has more national championships.